-CRITICAL REFLECTION ON OUTCOMES (Reference Standards 2-5) Rating Understands and is able to discuss the reliability and validity of measurement tools used, including normative values if available.
+Understands and is able to discuss the reliability and validity of measurement tools used, including normat values if available.
 Is able to interpret and critique patient/client outcomes against assessment findings and goals of the intervention.
-Reflectively critiques own reasoning process in relation to assessment and intervention.

-FUTURE MANAGEMENT PLANNING (Reference Standards 2, 3, 5-8) Rating Understands and is able to discuss prognosis.
-Is able to develop a collaborative, comprehensive, appropriate plan for progression of patient /client management, based on excellent theory & evidence, as well as taking into account the patient/client's values, preference and capacity.
-Outlines comprehensive and well developed plans for ongoing management (if appropriate).
-Comments:
+Reflectively critiques own reasoning process in relation to assessment and intervention. ive FUTURE MANAGEMENT PLANNING (Reference Standards 2, 3, 5-8) Rating Understands and is able to discuss prognosis.
+Is able to develop a collaborative, comprehensive, appropriate plan for progression of patient /client management, based on excellent theory & evidence, as well as taking into account the patient/client's value preference and capacity.
+Outlines comprehensive and well developed plans for ongoing management (if appropriate). ues, Comments: Additional Comments: Total number of marks awarded If the Global Rating Scale score awarded on page 1 is not congruent with the Total number awarded, please provide a brief explanation: er of marks Examiner's Signature: Date:

-Additional Comments:

-Total number of marks awarded

-If the Global Rating Scale score awarded on page 1 is not congruent with the Total number of marks awarded, please provide a brief explanation:

-Date: